SPEAK WITH A TEAM MEMBER (770) 920-6030

 The estate administrator will take an oath once they are appointed to their position.

-The Probate Court may request them to file paperwork, such as an inventory or accounting, to show the progress of the estate.
+The Court may request them to file paperwork, such as an inventory or accounting, to show the estate’s progress.
 If the Administrator fails to comply, the Probate Judge may request a hearing or even remove them for failing to provide the necessary information.

 What’s Next?

-The estate administration process can be very tedious, especially if you’re unsure what questions to ask and in what order.
+The estate administration process and appointing an administrator of the estate can be very tedious, especially if you need clarification on what questions to ask and in what order.

-If you need clarification from a probate lawyer, please go to GPLG.com/Handbook to download a complimentary copy of our Georgia Probate Handbook.
-Contact our office at (770) 796-4582 to set up a consultation.
+If you need clarification from a probate lawyer, we invite you to download a copy of our Georgia Probate Handbook to find out all the details.
+If you need further help, contact our office at (770) 796-4582 or arrange a probate consultation.

 About the author